ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

    * UI mods have been consolidated where possible where having a dedicated 21x9 and 16x9 version did not add a ton of difference.
    * CC Cleaner.
 In hindsight this mod probably could have gone away a long time ago (as soon as a majority of hair/race/cosmetic patch mods became purpose built instead of giant all-in-one patches).
 I tried to spot check random races and their hair menu, but if you notice a bunch of "NOT FOUND" entries (except the Vexa head dragonborn, that is a different issue) and hair "options" that result in being bald, please let me know the race, body type, and haircut.
    * Patches related to "half-tiefs" letting more races pick horns and tails (patches no longer necessary, half-tiefs still works for the races it did before).
    * Mage Armor Reworked.
+Mage Armor is returned (mostly) to its normal behavior.
    * Heart of Enver Gortash (pulled down by the author and has issues).
-3. UPDATED MODS
+4. UPDATED MODS
    * New Character Creation Presets WIP
    * Tav's Hair Salon
    * Homebrew Spells
    * Favored Soul
    * Hierophant
-   * Ascendant Dragon
+   * Every Sumra class mod
    * Alt Hairs
-   * Drunken Master
    * Many More Monsters (Optional)
    * Eye of Vecna (Optional)
    * Hand of Vecna (Optional)
    * Way of the Long Death
    * Dragonborn Extra Cosmetic Tabs
-   * Psi Warrior
-   * Storm Herald
    * Enweaved
    * Goon's Library
    * Mystic (now nerfed and changed to better fit Larian's cRPG-5e adaptation philosophy, now has working feats every 3 levels like the other classes)